I made this large lap/small twin size quilt for my nephew, who turned 16 in July 2018. He requested the color red with dogs and cats for the quilt.

 I learned the basics of sewing from my grandma and one year of Home Ec in school.
 My grandma had her sewing machine in a corner of the kitchen, and it always seemed there was some project on it.
 I don’t remember her making quilts, but she made a lot of clothing.
 Once I expressed an interest in quilting, she would give me her cotton scraps and lots of encouragement to make a quilt (for many years, she was my biggest cheerleader).

-My mom owned 2 sewing machines but hated to sew and avoided it at all costs.
-She was glad to let me use her machines but was no help when it came to what needed done on the quilt piecing.
+My mom owned 2 sewing machines but hated to sew and avoided it.
+She was glad to let me use her machines but was no help when it came to mentoring me on the quilt piecing.
 I think she believed that I would do one quilt and give it up.
+She saw quilts as “poor” (which we were but she did not want to admit to it).

 Money was not readily available for extras in my younger years and so it took awhile of saving scraps from Grandma, and buying fabric or good used clothing (it had to be interesting fabric) at yard sales to have enough to make my first quilt, and that one just fueled my need to quilt.